bcgov/smk-cli/docs/edit-tool.md

 ### Show title in Toolbar

 `Show title in Toolbar` Allows you to specify if you want the title to be displayed in the toolbar.
 This is set to `false` by default.
-Be careful of setting this on screens with many buttons, or on mobile devics.
+Be careful of setting this on screens with many buttons, or on mobile devices.

 ### Set Icon